Georg Graf: Life

 Georg Graf was born in Münsingen, Germany, in 1875.
 He entered the seminary of Dillingen, where he studied Greek, Latin and Hebrew, while privately he also studied Syriac and Arabic.
-In 1902-1903 he completed his studies at Munich, studying ancient Egyptian, Coptic, modern Greek and later Georgian.

-In 1903 he obtained a doctorate of philology with his thesis on Arabic-Christian literature up to the 11th century, which was published in 1905.
+From 1902 to 1903, he completed his studies at the Ludwig-Maximilians-Universität München, studying ancient Egyptian, Coptic, modern Greek and later Georgian.
+In 1903, he obtained a doctorate of philology with his thesis on Arabic-Christian literature up to the 11th century, which was published in 1905.
 This brought him to the attention of the founder of the journal al-Machriq, Louis Cheikhô, for whom Graf held a high regard.
-From 1910 - 1911 he studied Christian literature at monasteries, while living in Jerusalem.
+From 1910 to 1911, he studied Christian literature at monasteries, while living in Jerusalem.
 He also visited Beirut for a short stay.

 In 1918 Graf obtained a doctorate of theology from the University of Freiburg with a monograph on Marqus Ibn al-Qunbar (Ein Reformversuch innerhalb der Koptischen Kirche im zwölften Jahrhundert), published in 1923.
 Further research visits to Egypt, Syria and Palestine followed.
-In 1930 he was named Honorary Professor for Christian Oriental literature at the theology faculty of the university of Munich.
-In 1946 he was appointed a papal chaplain.
+In 1930, he was named Honorary Professor for Christian Oriental literature at the theology faculty of the Ludwig-Maximilians-Universität München.
+In 1946, he was appointed a papal chaplain.

 He died in Dillingen an der Donau in 1955.
 The tennis star Steffi Graf is a distant relative.

 Legacy

 Graf's Nachlass, (collected documents) is housed in Munich.
 The Centre for Christian Arabic Literature and Research in Beirut CEDRAC continues his work in the field of research.